 The College of Dentistry, a College within the University of Nebraska Medical Center, is located in Lincoln, Nebraska, on the east campus of the University of Nebraska-Lincoln.
 This location is only five minutes from the city campus and 15 minutes from the Lincoln airport.
 Also on the east campus are UNL’s College of Agriculture and Natural Resources, College of Law, the Barkley Speech-Language and Hearing Clinic, and the Nebraska Center for Virology.

-The physical facility of the College of Dentistry was constructed in 1967 and is completely self-contained with regard to its curriculum.
-It contains its own basic science facilities and clinical areas.
-In addition, the College of Dentistry is equipped for distance learning and television transmission to all classrooms and laboratories for teaching purposes.
+The College of Dentistry is completely self-contained with regard to its curriculum.
+It contains its own basic science and research facilities and clinical areas.
+In addition, the College of Dentistry is equipped for distance learning transmission in all classrooms and laboratories.
 Particular attention has been placed on modern laboratory and clinical equipment.
 The laboratories are well-designed for preclinical disciplines and the clinical areas are pleasant, modern areas in which each student has a semiprivate work area.
-During 1996-98, the facility was renovated and modernized and a new addition, The Center for Dental Research, was constructed to increase state-of-the-art space and resources for clinical research in dentistry.
+The Center for Dental Research, was added to increase state-of-the-art space and resources for clinical research in dentistry.

 A major goal of the College of Dentistry is to provide the physical facility and service atmosphere conducive to comprehensive patient care.
 The aim of the College of Dentistry is to prepare competent general dental practitioners and dental hygienists who can satisfactorily practice dentistry and dental hygiene in any area of the country and render patient-centered comprehensive care.
 Emphasis is placed on the understanding of the community, of preventive dentistry, and of all components of the therapeutic procedures constituting the professions of dentistry and dental hygiene.